brunoboivin/ciat/README.md

 1. Launch MATLAB and navigate to the project repository (e.g. /usr/bruno/ciat).
 2. From the HOME tab in MATLAB's top navigation panel, click on "Set Path" and ensure that the entire ciat package is listed under the MATLAB search path.
 The project directory can be added to the path at once by clicking "Add with Subfolders..." and selecting the project directory "ciat".

+### Specifications
+- Input files consist of laser scanning microscopy files (.lsm) that contain data from two channels: green (G) and red (R).
+- Times of data acquisition are listed under `data/timepoints.txt` and pertain to the equipment and experiment.
+- A minimum of 264 time points are required to establish baseline activity.
+This parameter can be changed under the `functions/matrices` subdirectory.
+- Data from the first 1986 time points get stored in a database.
+This can be changed by updating the supported maximum number of columns under the `gui` package and in the underlying database.

 ### Demo
 This section will go over a simple demonstration of how to use the package with a small sample of data.